ACruz-42/F24_Team1_CapstoneDemo/Reports/Conceptual-Design.md

 #### Atomic Subsystem Specifications

 There are several quantifiable specifications and constraints for the power subsystem given the competition rules and the adherence to safe engineering practice.

-Procedurally, the main areas of focus are the start and stop mechanisms during play.
-In accordance with Specification 2-ii and 6, the robot functionality may have a trigger based on a given Start LED controlled by the referee or through a clearly labeled electrical start button.
-For the manual start button, the robot shall not move for five seconds after activation, but onboard commands can run during this time in preparation for play.
-The robot shall be able to safely and efficiently pause all its functions using a clearly labeled emergency stop button according to Specification 7.
-If there are multiple independently acting ‘Robot Units’, each shall have their own emergency stop button.
-Regarding power system requirements, the robot shall not go beyond 30V, as given by Specification 12.
-It shall also implement proper circuit shielding and isolation based on the disturbances from background interference in the competition environment, as given by Specification 11.
-Constraint 3 deals with International Electrotechnical Commision regulations for power supply, emergency stop, and circuit protection requirements.
-From this standard, the circuitry of the robot shall account for and add appropriate devices to promote safety measures such as overcurrent, overload, and over-temperature protection [3].
+1)	In accordance with Specification 2-ii and 6, the robot functionality may have a trigger based on a given Start LED controlled by the referee or through a clearly labeled electrical start button.
+1)	For the manual start button, the robot shall not move for five seconds after activation, but onboard commands can run during this time in preparation for play.
+1)	The robot shall be able to safely and efficiently pause all its functions using a clearly labeled emergency stop button according to Specification 7.
+1)	If there are multiple independently acting ‘Robot Units’, each shall have their own emergency stop button.
+1)	Regarding power system requirements, the robot shall sustain power at a maximum of 30V, as given by Specification 12.
+1)	The robot shall implement proper circuit shielding and isolation based on the disturbances from background interference in the competition environment, as given by Specification 11.
+1)	The circuitry of the robot shall account for and add appropriate devices to promote safety measures such as overcurrent, overload, and over-temperature protection, as per Constraint 3 [3].
+1)	Low level sensor and measurement units shall require 5 VDC and remain operational throughout the 3 minute time of play.
+1)	The Master Control (Jetson Nano) shall require 5 VDC and at least 2.5 A [26].
+It shall remain operational throughout the 3 minute time of play.
+1)	The brushed motor drivers shall require at least 5-7 VDC for logic input and at least 12 VDC for motor output, with 2A continuous current per channel [20].
+It shall vary the power input to the motors throughout the 3 minute time of play depending on the desired motor speed as determined by robot weight, object detection, and match time.

 The power subsystem of this robot will be the electrical backbone of the project.
 Without a structured model of power management and distribution, the robot would not be able to meet all functions, specifications and constraints.
-For this subsystem to work correctly with the scope of the project, we must install a battery/(ies) so that the robot can be powered without a cord attached to a wall socket.
+For this subsystem to work correctly with the scope of the project, battery/(ies) shall be installed so that the robot can be powered without a cord attached to a wall socket.

 #### Comparative Analysis of Potential Solutions